Australia's carbon tax plan passes biggest hurdle

-"Today is a significant day for Australians and the Australians of the future who want to see a better environment," Gillard said before the bills passed with 74 votes to 72 against in the House of Representatives.
+"Today is a significant day for Australians and the Australians of the future who want to see a better environment," Gillard said before the bills passed by 74 votes to 72 in the House of Representatives.

-Australia, the world's biggest coal exporting nation, accounts for around 1.5 percent of global emissions, but it is the developed world's highest polluter per capital due to a reliance on coal for 80 percent of electricity generation.
+Australia, the world's biggest coal exporting nation, accounts for only around 1.5 percent of global emissions, but is the developed world's highest per capita polluter due to a reliance on coal for 80 percent of its electricity generation.

-The carbon legislation and a bill for A$300 million in assistance for the steel industry must now pass the upper house Senate in a vote due in mid November.
-The government and Green senators have the numbers to ensure the bills will become law.
+The carbon legislation, and a bill for A$300 million ($298.7 million) in assistance for the steel industry, must still pass the upper house Senate in a vote due in mid-November, but the government and Green senators have the numbers to ensure the bills will become law.

-The carbon plan, if passed by the Senate, would see Australia join the European Union and New Zealand with national emissions trade schemes, while the United States and Japan have smaller regional schemes.
+The carbon plan, if passed by the Senate, would see Australia join the European Union and New Zealand with national emissions trading schemes, while the United States and Japan have smaller regional schemes.

+The government and the Greens hope the carbon tax will reignite momentum for a global emissions reduction agreement at climate talks in Durban, South Africa, in December.

 GOVERNMENT CELEBRATES CARBON VOTE

-Government lawmakers applauded when the lower house vote was taken while Gillard and her ministers hugged each other and waved to supporters in the public galleries.
+Government lawmakers applauded when the lower house vote was taken, while Gillard and her ministers hugged each other and waved to supporters.
+However anti carbon-tax protesters later disrupted parliament by shouting at the prime minister from the public galleries.

-Two previous attempts to pass laws for a carbon price failed in 2009 and was partly responsible for the ruling Labor Party decision to dump then prime minister Kevin Rudd in favor of Gillard in June 2010.
+Two previous attempts to pass laws for a carbon price failed in 2009, and were partly responsible for the ruling Labor Party's decision to dump then Prime Minister Kevin Rudd in favor of Gillard in June 2010.

-The conservative opposition, currently ahead of Gillard's Labor in opinion polls and on track to win elections in two years, said it would dismantle the tax if victorious and replace it with an alternative that did not explicitly price carbon.
+The conservative opposition, which opinion polls put on track to win an election in two years, said it would dismantle the tax if victorious and replace it with an alternative that did not explicitly price carbon.

 "We can repeal the tax, we will repeal the tax, we must repeal the tax.
 This is a pledge in blood.
 This tax will go," opposition leader Tony Abbott said.